 4. Create a separate list for all of those lower-priority (or longer-term) ideas and requests.

 What’s great about creating a separate list for less-urgent product-related items is that it helps you keep your product backlog limited to those tasks that are truly urgent or of high strategic value.
-Which means it keeps your product backlog itself more strategically valuable.
+This means it keeps your product backlog itself more strategically valuable.

 Product managers who simply toss every request, idea, and task onto the bottom of their product backlog—because they have no other trusted place to capture and store those items—make every future review and reassessment of their backlog more difficult.
 They also make it more likely that they will miss something important when they look over their backlog.\

 “Product managers who simply toss every request onto the bottom of their product backlog make every future review and reassessment of their backlog more difficult.”

 So create other lists to capture your product-related ideas that don’t earn a spot on the backlog—such as a “Great Ideas” file, and maybe a “Longer-Term Tasks” list.

 5. Assign scores (or use some other quantifiable system) for determining each item’s overall value.

 At ProductPlan, we’ve included a weighted scoring tool in our product roadmap app.
 We’ve found that when dealing with a finite amount of time, budget, and development resources, product managers need a mechanism to quantify (or “score”) the overall strategic value of each proposed feature or task against all of the others—to determine which will give their product the biggest strategic advantage.

-But you can, and should, take a similar system to scoring the benefits and costs of items on your product backlog.
+But you can, and should, take a similar system to score the benefits and costs of items on your product backlog.

 We recommend using a scoring model—whether based on ProductPlan’s suggested metrics including “Customer Value,” Increased Revenue” and “Implementation Costs,” or using some other system—to score each item competing for a slot on your backlog.